Comment choisir son shampoing solide selon son type de cheveux ?

 How to choose your solid shampoo according to your hair type ?

-Choose one solid shampoo Choosing the right shampoo for your hair isn't always easy.
-Between the diversity of hair types and the range of solid shampoos for hair, finding the right product can sometimes be complicated.
-However, first and foremost, it's necessary to take your hair fiber into account.
-Curly hair, normal hair, dry hair, brittle hair, fine hair, oily hair... each hair type has its own solid shampoo.
-But then, which solid shampoo should you choose according to your hair type?
+Choosing a solid shampoo that suits your hair is not always easy.
+Between the variety of hair types and the range of solid shampoos for hair, finding the right product can sometimes be complicated.
+However, first and foremost, it is important to take your hair fiber into account.
+Curly hair, normal hair, dry hair, brittle hair, fine hair, oily hair… every hair type has its own solid shampoo.
+So which solid shampoo should you choose for your hair type?

 Terre de Mars guides you and presents solid shampoos.

-It is important to understand that all solid shampoos are not suitable for all hair types.
-Therefore, it is essential to choose the one that will allow you to take care of your precious hair, without damaging it.
-However, depending on the ingredients contained in your solid shampoo, such as castor oil, shea butter or essential oil extracts, it will suit all hair types.
+It is important to understand that not all solid shampoos are suitable for all hair types.
+Therefore, it is essential to choose one that will help you care for your precious hair without damaging it.
+However, depending on the ingredients in your solid shampoo, such as castor oil, shea butter, or essential oil extracts, it may be suitable for all hair types.

 Curly hair

 Not all solid shampoos are suitable for curly hair.
-To care for your curls, opt for a solid shampoo for curly hair made with ultra-nourishing ingredients, such as avocado oil or shea butter, for example.
-Castor oil can also provide a lot of softness and make detangling easier.
+To care for your curls, choose a solid shampoo for curly hair made with ultra-nourishing ingredients, such as avocado oil or shea butter, for example.
+Castor oil can also add a lot of softness and make detangling easier.

 Normal hair

-If you have normal hair, good news because, in theory, solid shampoos are suitable for all hair types.
-Be careful, however, not to wash your hair too often, as this can disrupt and irritate your scalp.
+If you have normal hair, good news: in theory, solid shampoos are suitable for all hair types.
+However, be careful not to wash your hair too often, or you may disrupt and irritate your scalp.

 Dry and brittle hair

-For dry and brittle hair, choose a solid shampoo enriched with vegetable oils and shea butter to deeply nourish and moisturize your hair fiber.
-Among the vegetable oils, you can choose argan oil, avocado oil, or coconut oil.
-The latter will provide excellent hydration and deeply nourish your hair.
+For dry and brittle hair, choose a solid shampoo enriched with plant oils and shea butter to nourish and hydrate your hair fiber deeply.
+Among plant oils, you can choose argan oil, avocado oil, or coconut oil.
+Coconut oil in particular will provide excellent hydration and nourish your hair in depth.

 Oily hair

-If you have oily hair, then choose a solid shampoo that is gentle, soothing, and purifying to care for your sensitive scalp.
-You can also choose essential oils like rosemary or true lavender for maximum results.
-You can also use a solid shampoo containing clay or rosehip oil.
-But above all, when you have oily hair, it is advisable to space out the frequency of washing and use a solid shampoo without BHT and BHA, without silicones.
+If you have oily hair, choose a solid shampoo that is both gentle, soothing, and purifying, to care for your sensitive scalp.
+You can also choose essential oils such as rosemary or true lavender for maximum results.
+You can also use a solid shampoo containing clay or rose oil.
+But above all, when you have oily hair, it is best to space out wash days and use a solid shampoo without BHT or BHA, and without silicones.

-Do you have curly or frizzy hair?
-If so, choose a solid shampoo bar with ingredients that make it easy to style your curly or frizzy hair, such as keratin, coconut oil, or pink clay.
-You can also choose a solid shampoo bar that contains castor oil.
-This will add a lot of suppleness to your hair and make it easy to detangle.
+Do you have wavy or coily hair?
+In that case, choose a solid shampoo with ingredients that make it easy to style your wavy and coily hair, such as keratin, coconut oil, or pink clay.
+You can also choose a solid shampoo that contains castor oil.
+This will add plenty of flexibility to your hair and make detangling easier.

 Is solid shampoo good for hair?

-Are you wondering if a solid shampoo is good for your hair compared to a liquid shampoo?
-The answer is: yes.
+Are you wondering whether, compared with liquid shampoo, solid shampoo is good for hair?
+The answer is yes.

-Beyond being good for your hair, they are also good for the environment since on the one hand, they last longer and on the other hand, they are part of a zero waste approach with recyclable and/or recycled cardboard packaging.
+Beyond being good for your hair, they are also good for the environment because, on the one hand, they last longer and, on the other hand, they fit into a zero-waste approach with recyclable and/or recycled cardboard packaging.

-Why is my hair sticky with solid shampoo?
+Why does my hair feel sticky with a solid shampoo?

 There are several reasons for this.
-First of all, if your hair feels greasy after rinsing, it may simply be time for your transition.
-That is, it's time for your hair to adapt to your new routine and "wean" itself off its dependence on silicones.
+First of all, if your hair feels sticky after rinsing, it may simply be because you are still in the transition period.
+In other words, it is the time your hair needs to adjust to your new routine and wean itself off its dependence on silicones.
 Rest assured, it should become shiny and soft again after a few weeks.
 Be patient!

-A second reason could be improper application of your solid shampoo.
-Normally, you just need to rub it between your hands to get the right amount.
-If you apply it directly to your hair, a few strokes are enough.
+A second reason may be incorrect use of your solid shampoo.
+Normally, all you need to do is rub it between your hands to get the right amount.
+If you apply it directly to your hair, just a few passes are enough.

-Another reason for your greasy hair is likely improper rinsing.
-Make sure you rinse your hair long enough in the shower, from scalp to ends, so that nothing remains.
+Another reason your hair feels sticky is probably poor rinsing.
+Make sure you rinse your hair long enough in the shower, from the scalp to the ends, so nothing is left behind.

-Finally, if your hair is greasy, it's probably because you have the wrong solid shampoo, one that's unsuitable for your needs.
-In this case, it might be worth rereading the first part to review your beauty routine.
+Finally, if your hair feels sticky, it is probably because you have the wrong solid shampoo, one that does not suit your needs.
+In that case, it would be worth rereading the first part to reassess your beauty routine.

-So, now you know everything.
-We hope this article has helped you see things more clearly.
-In conclusion, solid shampoos, especially when they are natural, are good for your hair, provided you have the right care for you.
-First identify your hair type and then, and only then, can you choose a suitable solid shampoo.
-If you want to know more about solid shampoos, we invite you to discover our article on solid shampoos.
+There you have it, now you know everything.
+We hope this article has helped make things clearer.
+In conclusion, solid shampoos, especially when they are natural, are good for your hair, provided you use the treatment that suits you.
+First identify your hair type, and then, and only then, choose a solid shampoo that fits.
+Want to learn more about solid shampoos?
+We invite you to discover our article on solid shampoos.